COVID Trace

 We brainstormed the following features and prioritized them based on the requirements put forth by the judges.
 We selected the dark purple squares to be a part of our MVP.

-We divided up the high impact and low effort features and designed with the following assumptions in mind:
+We designed with the following assumptions in mind:

 The user always has the phone with them.